ZerdBG3/RAW/Features.md

 * Introduces Disengage, Dodge and Shove (to Prone) as actions to player characters (single spell container)
 * Jump only costs Movement, but can't be used while Threatened (Flanked), unless the character Disengages first
 * Shove's push range is reduced to `1.5 m` (from `4 m`)
+* Help stabilizes the target (Medicine `DC 10`), and the stabilized character is healed once out of combat

 ## Spells
 * False Life provides `1d4+4 THP` instead of `7 THP` (plus `5` per spell slot above first) and ends with a Short Rest